Azure Databricks: Configure SSO through OAuth for Compose

 Log Location

-The log entries for OAuth authorization can be found in /opt/alation/site/logs/uwsgi.log (path inside the Alation shell).
+The log entries for OAuth authorization can be found in the file /opt/alation/site/logs/uwsgi.log (path inside the Alation shell).